celeritas-project/celeritas/doc/appendices/development.rst

   is cached in the state.

 View
-  Device-instantiated class with read/write access for data shared across threads.
+  Device-instantiable class with read/write access for data shared across threads.
 For example, allocation for Secondary particles is performed on device, but the data is not specific to a thread.

 .. hint::